RiverArchitect/RA_wiki/wiki/River-design-features.md

 ***
 # Introduction and Feature Groups<a name="featoverview"></a>

-The *River Architect* differentiates between feature layers that actively modify the terrain (terraforming features), vegetation plantings features as well as (soil-) bioengineering features that provide direct aid for habitat enhancement or stabilize terrain modifications, and features that maintain artificially created habitat or support longitudinal connectivity.
+The *River Architect* differentiates between feature layers that actively modify the terrain (terraforming features), vegetation plantings features as well as nature-based engineering features that provide direct aid for habitat enhancement or stabilize terrain modifications, and features that maintain artificially created habitat or support longitudinal connectivity.
 Feature attributes can be modified in the thresholds workbook (`RiverArchitect/LifespanDesign/.templates/threshold_values.xlsx`), which can also be open from the GUI:

 ![thresholds](https://github.com/RiverArchitect/Media/raw/master/images/threshold_values_illu.png)